datacontroller/datacontroller.io/content/blog/roi-payback/index.md

 * Reduced ongoing cost of operation (spreadsheets backed up securely with each dataload)
 * Reduce the cost of recertification with clear, controlled on-ramps from EUC to SAS
-* Reduced risk of fines through a well documented, IT controlled Data Governance process with embedded 4-eyes approval for every upload
+* Reduced risk of fines through a well documented, IT controlled, Data Governance process

+Unlike desktop based solutions (such as Enterprise Guide), Data Controller secures all code and business logic at the backend in a centralised location - which is far more secure, auditable, and maintainable then the use of local network drives.

 ## #6 Data Lineage